NC Families United Presents:

-Youth substance abuse and dependence are enormous problems, but there is hope.
-Studies have shown that for youth with substance use disorder, treatment that uses methods proven to be effective, and that include the family, result in excellent chances of recovery from the disease.
-This page provides information for these families.
+Adolescent substance abuse and dependence are enormous problems, but there is hope.
+Studies have shown that treatment using methods proven to be effective and that include the youth’s family give greater chances of recovery from the disease.
+This page provides youth substance use disorder information for NC families.

 What to Do First